 - 1. In any area not designated as a parking area. - 2.
-Within 50 feet of the passenger terminal building. - 3.
-On any roadway or crosswalk causing a hindrance to the flow of traffic. - 4.
+Within 50 feet from the passenger terminal building. - 3.
+On any roadway or crosswalk causing a hindrance to the flow of vehicle or pedestrian traffic. - 4.
 Within a bus stop, safety zone or taxi/shuttle zone, unless authorized to do so. - 5.
 Within 15 feet of a fire hydrant or in any fire lane. - 6.
 In a designated handicapped parking space unless a valid handicapped placard or license plate is properly displayed. - 7.
-In any parking space designated reserved unless prior authorization is given. - 8.
+In any parking space designated "reserved" unless prior authorization is given. - 8.
 Within 4 feet of any portion of the Airport fence. - 9.
-On any portion of the airport flightline, taxiways, taxilanes, ramps, or any other portion of the AOA that could restrict the movement of aircraft.
+On any portion of the airport AOA that could restrict the movement of aircraft.